 Remember, your care provider is not your girlfriend.
 They use clinical terms because that is the language of their world.
-We don’t go to foreign countries and expect everyone to speak our language.
-When we go into the world of obstetrics, we cannot expect them to speak like our friends.
 They speak like clinicians because they are clinicians.
 All that said, providers who are aware of how the term TOLAC is received by some women use the term “planned VBAC.”

 So moms, you use the language that works for you!
 Just remember that TOLAC is really more of a clinical term and when your provider uses it, it doesn’t necessarily mean that they are a jerk.
 They just may have forgotten to code switch from clinical to sensitive language.

 Moms don’t typically say, “I’m so excited for my TOLAC!”
 However, if you do, you might make your provider laugh and connect with them on a human level.

 Two points for the person who knows how this picture is relevant…

 Uterine rupture, induction, and the complication that 93% of parents are never informed about.
 Get the facts on VBAC!